 Drowning

-If someone is drowning, they are unlikely to be shouting and thrashing about – they are much more likely to be struggling for air so unable to shout.
-Also remember that children playing in water tend to be noisy, so be aware of sudden quiet.
+If someone is drowning, they are unlikely to be shouting and thrashing about.
+Water splashing into the mouth can cause the airway to close off which prevents shouting and also prevents breathing.
+They will start to suffocate.
+Children playing in water tend to be noisy, so be aware of sudden quiet.

 Action

-• Do not put yourself at risk – unless you are trained and equipped, don’t enter the water.
+• Don’t Go – do not put yourself at risk – unless you are trained and equipped, don’t enter the water.

 • Look out for signs of hypothermia.